RichardByrne95/CI-MS4-TuckIn/README.md

 ### Custom Django Template Filters

 Custom template filters were written to aid in the creation and rendering of the star rating system for restaurants.

+## Roadmap

+Restaurant menu urls will have restaurant names instead of id numbers